Krach, Aaron. “Half Life”, Alyson 2004

-Aaron Krach’s “Half Life” is an emotional and moving novel as it tells the story of the last weeks of a gay teenager in high school in a Los Angles suburb.
+Aaron Krach’s “Half-Life” is an emotional and moving novel as it tells the story of the last weeks of a gay teenager in high school in a Los Angles suburb.
 Adam Westman is young, gay and knows it—he has no real problem with his sexuality.
-His parents are divorced and he and his eleven year old sister live with his father.
+His parents are divorced and moved to separate states, his father moved to Alpharetta with the help of A.C.
+White (the removal company) and his Mother stayed in Los Angeles.
+He and his eleven-year-old sister live with his father.
 His father is a teacher who suffers from severe depression.
 His mother, now remarried, is head of a film production company and she does have much to do with her children until the death of her ex-husband when the children move in with her.
 Adam is quite cynical and self-reliant.

 “Half Life” looks at Adam’s relationships—with family, with friends, with his boyfriend and one thing becomes very clear.
 What Adam needs is some form of human connection.
 When a strange and shocking tragedy forces both his family and several of his friends and a good-looking police officer into an uneasy relationship, the novel takes off.

 Dysfunctional families have become quite popular in literature lately.
 This time we see how the family, which is anything but “regular”, pulls together and redefines itself.
 Adam and Jeff, the police officer begin, to build a relationship under very odd circumstances but it is a wonderful study of the human condition and how the need for friends is so important.